The Alt Text Viewer

 About Accessibility in General:

+There are a variety of reasons why accessibility is a deeply important consideration in digital design.
+For starters, it’s simply the right thing to do - it is a way to break a cycle of exclusionary practices towards people with disabilities and provide an experience that they can use.
 It’s also a tenet of good design.
 Design is fundamentally the practice of making the world a more friendly and usable place for all.
 All too often, sighted designers prioritize the visual world alone - focusing on pixel-perfect experiences but not necessarily creating accessible ones.
 These two things should go hand-in-hand.
+Lastly, there is a strong business case for Accessibility.
+According to The World Economic Forum, “By 2030 the global assistive technology market is expected to be worth $31.22 billion.
+3.5 billion people will be using assistive products by 2050.”

 High Fidelity Prototyping: